costajob/ruby-app-servers/README.md

 ### Thin
 [Thin](http://code.macournoyer.com/thin/) is a piece of software by Marc-André Cournoyer.
-Thin is the only application server that use the reactor-pattern to serve HTTP requests, being based on the Ruby [Eventmachine](https://github.com/eventmachine/eventmachine) library.
+Thin is the only application server that uses the [reactor-pattern](https://en.wikipedia.org/wiki/Reactor_pattern) to serve HTTP requests, being based on the Ruby [Eventmachine](https://github.com/eventmachine/eventmachine) library.

 #### Bootstrap:
 ```